 While stylistic references include abstract expressionism, figurative impressionism and local or contemporary vernacular.
 Kuehler’s vivid use of pictorial space, thick, dripping paint and thin textural washes are entirely his own.

-His solo exhibitions include: Half-Life of Memory, as part of New Haven’s City Wide Open Studios, and Be Safe Be Seen, at the Burren College of Art's residency program in Ballyvaughn, Ireland.
-His group shows include: 2020, at the Kehler Liddell Gallery, and Rituals of Resistance, with New Haven's Nasty Women’s Collective.
+His solo exhibitions include: Half-Life of Memory, as part of New Haven’s City Wide Open Studios, and Be Safe Be Seen, at the Burren College of Art in Ballyvaughn, Ireland.
+His group shows include: The Will to Change: Gathering as Praxis at the Lyman Allyn Art Museum, 2020, at the Kehler Liddell Gallery, and Rituals of Resistance, with New Haven's Nasty Women’s Collective.

 As a designer and producer at the Walt Disney Company and Robert Redford’s, Sundance Film Centers, David brought cinematic narratives to life through multidimensional environments and experiences.
 As a performer, his credits include, Reginald Denny in Patrick Sheane Duncan's world premiere, Souls on Fire and HBO's groundbreaking film, Tuskeegee Airmen.

 David served as adjunct faculty at Art Center College of Design and Stanford University’s, Hasso-Plattner Institute of Design.
 He was selected to participate in the Sundance Institute’s Producers Lab in 2001, and he was program advisor for the Rockefeller Foundation’s, Bellagio Residency in Lake Como, Italy.